 \section{A less Biased CLS Sample}

-An issue in the CLS sample, first identified by \citetalias{Zhu:2022}, is that the resulting hot Jupiter occurrence around Sun-like stars is nearly a factor of three as high as the widely accepted value \citep[e.g.,][]{Wright:2012, Gan:2023}, which signals some unknown biases in the sample construction of CLS.
-As close-in giant planets preferentially have cold giant companions \citep[e.g.,][]{Knutson:2014}, the high occurrence rate of hot Jupiters may well affect the occurrence and multiplicity of cold giants as well as all giants.
+An issue in the CLS sample, first identified by \citetalias{Zhu:2022}, is that the resulting hot Jupiter occurrence around Sun-like stars is nearly a factor of three higher than the widely accepted value \citep[e.g.,][]{Wright:2012, Gan:2023}, which signals some unknown biases in the sample construction of CLS.
+As close-in giant planets preferentially have cold giant companions \citep[e.g.,][]{Knutson:2014, Bryan:2016, Zink2023}, the high occurrence rate of hot Jupiters may well affect the occurrence and multiplicity of cold giants as well as all giants.